The CSLA submits a brief to the House of Commons Standing Committee on Finance as part of the 2019 federal pre-budget consultations

-On 2 June 2017, the House of Commons Standing Committee on Finance launched its pre-budget consultations process for this year, and is inviting Canadians to participate in this important process.
-The process will result in a report to be tabled in the House of Commons in December 2017, and this report will be considered by the Minister of Finance as the 2018 federal budget is developed.
+In June 2018, the House of Commons Standing Committee on Finance launched its pre-budget consultations process for this year.
+The process results in a report to be tabled in the House of Commons and this report will be considered by the Minister of Finance as the 2019 federal budget is developed.

 About the Government Relations Task Force

-One of the objectives of the CSLA’s 2015-17 strategic plan is to raise the profile of landscape architecture in Canada and abroad.
+One of the objectives of the CSLA’s Strategic Plan is to raise the profile of landscape architecture in Canada and abroad.
 In order to achieve this, the CSLA is working to entrench its role as an advocate and as the national voice for the profession.

-While achieving this objective is closely tied to communications activities, as well as to the work of the CSLA Advocacy Task Force and Climate Change Adaptation Task Force, the CSLA has identified the federal government as one of the stakeholder groups with whom it wishes to further engage to achieve this objective.
+While achieving this objective is closely tied to communications activities, as well as to the work of the CSLA's committees, the CSLA has identified the federal government as one of the stakeholder groups with whom it wishes to further engage to achieve this objective.
 Federal government stakeholders include members of the civil service, as well as Members of Parliament including relevant Ministers and their staffs.
 As such, in 2016, the CSLA formed the Government Relations Task Force.